-- Magnesium: More than half of Americans don’t get enough of this essential mineral, a shortfall that’s been linked with poor sleep quality.
+- Magnesium: More than half of Americans don’t get enough of this essential mineral, a shortfall that may contribute to poor sleep quality.
 Plus, magnesium helps promote calm and relaxation, which naturally lends to better sleep.
 Look for it in magnesium glycinate form, which is more easily absorbed by the body.

-- Bacopa, passionflower, and motherwort: Especially when taken together, these three herbs help promote a calm mind and support normal, healthy sleep.
+- Passionflower and lemon balm: Especially when taken together, these three herbs help promote a calm mind and support normal, healthy sleep.

 4. Drink Plenty of (Filtered) Water

 Filtering your tap H2O is a no-brainer for limiting exposure to all sorts of metals and toxic substances.
-For example, as many as 56 million Americans in 25 states may be drinking tap water with unsafe arsenic levels, according to the U.S. Natural Resources Defense Council.
+For example, as many as 56 million Americans in 25 states may be drinking tap water with unsafe arsenic levels, according to the Natural Resources Defense Council (NRDC).

 But along with arsenic, a known carcinogen, tap water can contain trace amounts of medications, heavy metals, and other toxins that can mess with natural hormones.
-Bottled water, however, isn’t the answer since it may not be filtered, plus has the added risk of potentially containing BPA, a hormone-disrupting toxin in many plastics, according to a paper in the The British Medical Journal.
+Bottled water, however, isn’t the answer since it may not be filtered, plus has the added risk of potentially containing hormone-disrupting BPA, according to a paper in the The British Medical Journal.